 The Hassan Mosque and Mausoleum of Mohammed V

-As much of the old medieval city was destroyed by the Portuguese during raids in the sixteenth century, The Hassan Mosque is sadly just ruins now but worth visiting to explore its grounds, the adjacent Mausoleum of Mohammed V and the surrounding area.
+Much of the old medieval city of Rabat was destroyed by the Portuguese during raids in the sixteenth century.
+The once exquisite Hassan Mosque is sadly just ruins now but it is still well worth a visit.
+Interestingly, at one time, the Hassan Mosque was the second largest mosque in the Islamic world but now only the tower stands.
+Visitors are free to explore its grounds, the adjacent Mausoleum of Mohammed V and the surrounding area.

 Kasbah des Oudaïas